upnalab/FlexiVol/README.md

 The generated image to show is RecontructedImage.bmp.
 The two previous scripts contain a boolean "Display on Unity Plane" - when activated, the plane showed on Display3 will show the resulting image (but it's way slower than what is actually computed from the scripts as per the Console debugs).

+## Projector

+In Projectors, there is a jupyter notebook to compute the variable exposure pattern for the projector.
+There are multiple parameters to fill: the required frequency, the color, whether you want triggers, if you want a full sinus or only half.